Healthdirect Free Australian health advice you can count on.

 • churning stomach

-While anyone with depression can experience any symptom, men and women tend to experience and report symptoms differently.
-Men are more likely to talk about the physical symptoms of depression such as feeling tired, irritable or angry, rather than saying they feel low.
+While people with depression can experience any symptom, males and females will often experience and report symptoms differently.
+Males are more likely to talk about the physical symptoms of depression such as feeling tired, and feelings such as irritability or anger, rather than saying they feel low.

 If you or someone you care about has been experiencing these signs and symptoms for 2 weeks or more, it’s time to get some help from a health professional, such as your GP.